Women in the Enlightenment: Print

 Women were more involved in publishing their writings than previously thought.
 In order to publish work during most of the Enlightenment, a married woman had to have written consent from her husband.
 As the Old Regime began to fail, women became more prolific in their publications.
 Publishers were no longer concerned about a husband's consent, and a more commercial attitude was adopted, publishing books that were going to sell.
 With the new economic outlook of the Enlightenment, female writers were granted more opportunity in the print sphere.

 The opening up of the publishing world made it easier for women to make a living off of the profession.
 Writing was an ideal occupation as it was mentally fulfilling, could be done anywhere and was adaptable to life's circumstances.
-Many women who wrote did not depend on the money and often wrote for charities.
+Many women who wrote did not depend on the money and often wrote for charities, while others wrote to get out of debt.
 Topics they chose often defied the gender roles of the day as there were few boundaries of self-expression.

 Print culture became far more accessible to women in the 18th century.
 Through the production of cheap editions and through the expanding amount of books targeted toward a female readership, women were more able to access education.
 Prior to the 18th century, many women gained knowledge from correspondence with males because books were not as accessible to them.
 Social circles emerged around printed books.
-While the reading habits of men revolved around silent study, women used reading as a social activity.
+While the reading habits of men often revolved around silent study, many women used reading as a social activity and for political dialogue.
 Reading books in intimate gatherings became a mode that fostered discourse among women.

 Academic competitions

 Some historians, such as Pieretti and John Iverson, say participation of women in academic competitions peaked during the time of King Louis XIV and slowly tapered off.
 Others, like Robert Darnton, fail to mention them at all.
 Jeremy Caradonna presents evidence to the contrary, showing that 49 of the over 2000 prize competitions were won by women.
 This number is a little misleading, however, because many of the women won on more than one occasion.
 The idea that women only won because the prize competitions were completely anonymous is dispelled by Caradonna as well.

 Questions shifted from men-centric interests to questions regarding women's rights and education, encouraging female participation.
-The Academy of Besançon was one to receive many female entries during the two years the competition was open.
-One of the members of the Academy released a pamphlet reprimanding misogynist opinions.
+The academy of Besançon was one to receive many female entries during the two years the competition was open.
+One of the members of the academy released a pamphlet reprimanding misogynist opinions.
 Though there were many women who participated, only winning a prize competition ensured publication.